rehan238/terraform-modules/README.md

    terraform fmt                       => To format the code

-   terraform vaidate                   => to vdalidate the syntax
+   terraform validate                   => to validate the syntax

    terraform plan                => To check the Ec2 plan